studioalgorhythmics/sensoriumofanimals/wifi_sensing/readme.md

 #WiFi Sensing

-Scan WiFi stations and clients with a BBGW with TP-Link TL-WN722N, using aicrack-ng (part 1) or scapy (part 2).
+Scan WiFi stations and clients with a BBGW with TP-Link TL-WN722N, using aicrack-ng (part 1, not stable yet) or scapy (part 2, scanning on one channel only).
 Visualize them with p5.js on any machine with a web browser and node.js.

+All of the following is executed on a BBGW running Debian, through ssh, to access by default: `ssh debian@192.168.7.2`

 ##Using Aircrack-ng